PHYLLIS OWEN REMEMBERS CHRISTMAS.....more

 The shepherds backed out bowing as did the finely dressed strangers who had departed.
 They excitedly thanked the two men as they made their way back into the hills followed by the clanging bells of sheep that herded along behind them.

 It was Joseph's turn to see the child born to him and his wife.
 Mary looked up as he knelt beside the manger.
 She smiled at him as she picked up the child and offered him to her husband.
 Joseph hesitated but the child smiled and held out his arms to the poorly clad man.
 Joseph took the bundled child and held him close.
 The baby made burbling noises through his smiles.
 His eyes were wide with wonder.
+He continued to look upon his earthly father until Joseph smiled and kissed him gently on his forehead.
+The little bundle kicked with glee.

 "You told me the truth, Mary.
 I know it now that I have seen and held our child.
 God has blessed us and the world."